israel-007/svg-container/README.md

 ## Usage

-Once the files has been linked you can proceed to make use of the icons like:
+Once the files have been linked you can proceed to make use of the icons like:

 ```html